KHADIJA2509/Flower-Management-System-/README.md

 [7.
 Source Code 21](#_Toc155127172)

-# 1.Project description
+# 1. Project description

 The Flower Shop Management System is designed to improve the way flower shops handle their operations.
 The system aims to adeptly manage the shop's items, staff, customer interactions, order processing, and billing.
 Through a centralized database, it incorporates various modules that facilitate the effective functioning of each business aspect, ensuring efficiency and customer satisfaction.

   1.
 ## System Modules

-- Company Module: This module acts as the core for managing company related data as managing shop details.
+- Company Module: This module acts as the core for managing company-related data, such as managing shop details.
 - Items Module: Centrally manages all inventory related to floral products and accessories.
 - Staff Module: This module focuses on the management of employee data.
 - Order Module: Manages the entire order lifecycle from placement to delivery.